 This is the route that most people will take to get to Machu Picchu.
 It is the quickest way to get between Cusco and Machu Picchu, with the train stopping at Aguas Calientes – a hot spring town that acts as the gateway to the Inca ruins at Machu Picchu, and is in fact known as Machu Picchu Pueblo.

-The journey between the two stations is served by three different types of trains, but usually it takes around three and a half hours to complete – in fact, most people plan to spend at least a night in Aguas Calientes to break their journey.
+The journey between the two stations is served by different types of trains (the main ones are highlighted below), but usually it takes around three and a half hours to complete – in fact, most people plan to spend at least a night in Aguas Calientes to break their journey.

-EXPEDITION TRAIN – The Expedition train costs around $65 USD one way.
-It’s the option that is the most budget friendly.
-But because of this, it is often booked up way in advance, so you’ll need to do the same; it’s not a good idea to turn up and try to buy tickets on your chosen day of travel.
+EXPEDITION TRAIN – The Expedition train is the most budget friendly option.
+But because of this, it is often booked up way in advance.
+It’s not a good idea to turn up and try to buy tickets on your chosen day of travel.
 Instead, you should book your tickets online, from somewhere such as GetYourGuide or Viator.

 VISTADOME TRAIN – The next option is the Vistadome train – a step up from the Expedition train, with large panoramic windows (hence the name) so that travelers can really soak up the majestic Andean scenery on the way to Machu Picchu.
-This is understandably another really popular way to visit the city, with prices upwards of $85 USD one way.
+This is understandably another really popular way to visit the city.

 HIRAM BINGHAM TRAIN – Finally, if you really want to splash out on one of the best train rides in the world, there’s the Belmond Hiram Bingham train, named after the explorer who “discovered” Macchu Picchu.
 This is a super stylish option: think Old World brass and polished wood, designed to emulate the luxury Pullman trains of the 1920s.

 It’s the kind of thing you’d have for a special occasion, with meals served with wine on white tablecloths.
-But it definitely costs, specifically upwards of $500 USD.
+But it definitely costs a lot.
 The price, however, also includes dinner, drinks, hotel pick up and drop off, luxury bus from Aguas Calientes to the site and a tour of Machu Picchu (inclusive of admission tickets), and even an afternoon tea at Belmond Sanctuary Lodge.